maxgillett/flux/README.md

 Hosting
 ----------------

 Flux is a Rails application, and designed to be run without interruption.
 I recommend hosting on a dedicated machine in your LAN and setting up port forwarding.

+Before starting the server you will need to create a new database.yml file, and enter credentials for a Postgres database.
+See 'database_example.yml' for an example YAML file.
+After doing so, you should run 'db:schema:load', followed by 'rake db:seed'.

 Adding new journals